Blog-Reference and Blog-Reference

 This approach is false on all methodological counts, that is, supply-demand-equilibrium is a NONENTITY or plain proto-scientific garbage.
 Microfounded economics of all variants is what Feynman famously called cargo cult science.

 Hayek et al. argued that the existing economic system is self-adjusting.
 He could never prove it in a way that satisfies the criteria of material and formal consistency.
 Worse, it can be rigorously proved that the market system is NOT self-adjusting.#1

 Clearly, economics has to abandon microfoundations altogether and move forward to macrofoundations.

 Macrofoundations do away with the brain-dead blather of supply-demand-equilibrium.
-From macrofoundations follows the correct objective/systemic/behavior-free/testable Law of Supply and Demand which is shown on Wikimedia.#2
+From macrofoundations follows the correct objective/systemic/behavior-free/testable macroeconomic Law of Supply and Demand which is shown on Wikimedia AXEC64.#2

 - Hayek et al. NEVER understood how the price and profit mechanism works.

-- The economic policy guidance of Hayek et al. NEVER had a sound scientific foundation.
+- The economic policy guidance of Hayek et al. NEVER had sound scientific foundations.